NVIDIA/NVFlare/examples/hello-world/ml-to-fl/np/README.md

 ## Send model parameters back to the NVFlare server

-We use the mock training script in [./code/train_full.py](./code/train_full.py)

-Note that the mock training just do +1 and the mock evaluation just return 100.
-And we send back the FLModel with "params_type"="FULL" in [./code/train_full.py](./code/train_full.py)
+We use the mock training script in [./code/train_full.py](./code/train_full.py) And we send back the FLModel with "params_type"="FULL" in [./code/train_full.py](./code/train_full.py)

 To send back the whole model parameters, we need to make sure the "params_transfer_type" is also "FULL".